KratikaSoni13/Web-Genie/minutes/LLM/meet2.md

 To be done
 - Go through the code on lora-cv and lora-squad for understanding of how lora and qlora works to fine tune a model to either improve its dataset or make it better at a particular task.
-- Task will be provided on this class
+- Quiz to be conducted